kelindar/timeline/README.md

 This library provides a simple and efficient way to schedule and manage tasks based on time.
 It offers a fine-grained resolution of 10 milliseconds and uses a bucketing system to efficiently manage scheduled tasks.
 The library is designed to be thread-safe and can handle concurrent scheduling and execution of tasks.

-## Features

-When considering the integration of the Timeline library into your project, it's essential to weigh its advantages and potential limitations.
-Here's a breakdown to help you make an informed decision:

 ### Advantages

-1. **High Performance**: Timeline is optimized for speed, handling a large number of tasks with minimal overhead.
+1. **High Performance**: This library is optimized for speed, handling a large number of tasks with minimal overhead.
 For instance, it's ideal for real-time game servers where tasks like player movements or AI decisions need frequent scheduling.

-2. **Fine-grained Resolution**: With its 10ms resolution, Timeline offers precise scheduling.
-This precision is crucial for applications like high-frequency trading platforms.
+2. **Fine-grained Resolution**: With its 10ms resolution, this package offers precise scheduling.
+This resolution is useful for applications where tasks need to be scheduled at a high frequency.

 3. **Efficient Memory Management**: The library's bucketing system ensures linear and predictable memory consumption.
 This efficiency is beneficial in cloud environments where memory usage impacts costs.